Sharif2023/Amar_Recipe/Amar_Recipe/README.md

-# Amar Recipes - Recipe Management System
+# Amar Recipe - Recipe Management System

-A full-stack recipe management system with React frontend and PHP backend, designed for deployment on Vercel (frontend) and InfinityFree (backend).
+A full-stack recipe management system with React frontend and PHP backend, designed for deployment on Vercel (frontend) and Bytehost (backend).

 ## 🚀 Features